– Practice Area

 Where lands are taken by expropriation, the expropriating authority must serve an offer on the landowner in full compensation for the Owner’s interest in the lands and pay 100% of the market value of the lands, as estimated by the authority’s appraiser, before it can take possession of the lands.
-The landowner can take this money, but has the right to have the OMB determine if it is entitled to greater compensation than has been offered by the expropriating authority.
+The landowner can take this money, but has the right to have the Local Planning Appeal Tribunal determine if it is entitled to greater compensation than has been offered by the expropriating authority.

 An expropriated landowner is entitled to compensation for: